SEL-Columbia/osm-devops-legacy/README.md

+### Deprecated:  May be useful for scripts demonstrating how this was setup via apache without Docker.
+For current devops see [new osm-devops repo](https://github.com/SEL-Columbia/osm-devops)

 Dockerfile and scripts associated with
 [SEL Fork of OSM Rails Port](https://github.com/SEL-Columbia/openstreetmap-website) deployment on an Ubuntu 14.04 server.
 These are intended to be used for